Deviation from maximal entanglement for mid-spectrum eigenstates of local Hamiltonians: Results

 The proof of Lemma \ref{l:vars} implies that Eq.~(\ref{eq:cond}) holds for not only any translation-invariant but also many disordered systems.
 For example, Eq.~(\ref{eq:cond}) holds with overwhelming probability if each $H_i$ is a random Hermitian matrix of order $d^2$ sampled independently from the Gaussian unitary ensemble.

 Conjecture \ref{cuni} can be heuristically justified in the same way as Eqs.~(14), (15) of Ref.~\cite{Hua21NPB}.
-Condition (\ref{eq:cond}) is not mentioned in Ref.~\cite{Hua21NPB}, but it should have been included there because it is necessary for the validity of the argument in Ref.~\cite{Hua21NPB} for Eq.~(\ref{eq:uni}).
+Condition (\ref{eq:cond}) is not but should have been included in Ref.~\cite{Hua21NPB} because it is necessary for the heuristic justification there.